 No matter how high the cocoa count, the gaudily wrapped chocolate jobs don't touch Adam Edwards' sunny side.
 He's after eggs from ostriches, quail, pheasants, gulls, penguins, turkey and even swans (if he can get permission from Her Majesty The Queen)

 If you like the sound of an egg not made from chocolate this Easter, try our recipe for pheasant scotch quails eggs.
-Alternatively our recipe for a chocolate, ginger and orange easter cake makes the perfect show piece.
+Alternatively our recipe for a chocolate, ginger and orange easter cake is ideal for traditionalists in need of cocoa.

 BEST LUXURY EGGS

 The most exclusive egg to be eaten in Britain on Easter morning will not, I believe, be a limited edition, celebrity-endorsed, foil-wrapped confectionary oval from the nearest supermarket.
 Nor will it be an organic chocolate egg from Harrods, a duck egg from an MP’s “Stockholm” duck house in Hampshire or even a quail’s egg from Quayles in Tetbury.
 Rather, it will be an egg laid by one of Lucy Riley’s hens and boiled for five-and-a-half minutes in newly drawn water.
 Lucy’s free range eggs come from her golden-brown chickens that scratch about in Ablington in Gloucestershire’s Coln Valley.
 The egg will be, I can assure you, as fresh as a young lover, the yolk running coquettishly from its soft-boiled centre.
 The albumen will be white, while the shell, softly burnished by straw and mud, will be testament to its landed roots.

 But what makes it more popular than other eggs lies not just in its fine digestibility but also in its scarcity – it is as rare as a hen’s impacted incisor.